I came across a Facebook post recently about parenting and found a life and business lesson that I wanted to share. First the story, then my insights…

 Thirty-eight women either clicked the like or laughing emoji and three clicked the wow button.
 Nineteen left comments that elicited a further string of replies, totaling over forty, all similar in their message and each ending with either LOL, Hahahaha or a laughing emoji with tears – sometimes three.

-cheap prednisone 10mg There were the amused moms: OMG, that is so funny; He is adorable; That is hysterical; What did your husband bring him?
+generic Misoprostol canada There were the amused moms: OMG, that is so funny; He is adorable; That is hysterical; What did your husband bring him?

 Then there were the philosophers: Maybe he was just having a bad day and it came out during lunch and he didn’t know how to express it; Maybe he is looking for more sophisticated options; Maybe children at school made fun of him.

-buy Pregabalin cheap And there were the problem solvers: I usually pack a juice, a main meal, a sweet, a salty and an extra; I would recommend you plan all his lunch menus together so you avoid getting calls like that; I make extra dinner so I can pack the left-overs because my son likes a hot meal.
+And there were the problem solvers: I usually pack a juice, a main meal, a sweet, a salty and an extra; I would recommend you plan all his lunch menus together so you avoid getting calls like that; I make extra dinner so I can pack the left-overs because my son likes a hot meal.

 And my personal favorite – drum roll please: My son is a bento box type of eater, so I usually pack a snack plate.
 Bento Box eater – really??
 He’s six.